 5 MHz channels may be aggregated to form 10 or 15 MHz channels as defined in Figure 1 provided the assignment rules in section 4.14 are adhered to; and

-a maximum 50 dBm/30kHz EIRP density limit applies for all 1800 MHz band PTS licencesAdditional information about licensing arrangements is provided in Part 5 of this RALI.
+a maximum 50 dBm/30kHz EIRP density limit applies for all 1800 MHz band PTS licences.

+For rail PTS licences issued in frequency ranges and areas defined in Attachment 6, it should be noted that rail specific channel and power arrangements are found in Part 4.14 assignment rules of this RALI.

+Additional information about licensing arrangements is provided in Part 5 of this RALI.

 Figure 1: Channelling arrangements for the 1800 MHz band